MikeORed/Simple-LARP/README.md

 ## 🔮 **Future Directions**

-- **Contextual Model Mapping**: As the project matures, a more granular mapping of which tasks are handled by AWS Bedrock vs. OpenAI models will be developed.
+- **Contextual Model Mapping**: Developing a more granular mapping of which tasks are handled by AWS Bedrock vs. OpenAI models as the project matures.
-- **Expanded Decision-Making**: In future phases, I plan to explore how fine-tuning models or building custom AI models can further improve decision-making for agents.
+- **Expanded Decision-Making**: Exploring how fine-tuning models or building custom AI models can further improve decision-making for agents.
+- **Tool Extensibility**: Implementing and extending tools on a function-by-function basis, allowing for specific behaviors and actions within the agent system.
+- **Enhanced Orchestration**: Distributing the functionality of the Swarm Orchestrator into entities like Session and Agent to manage complex agent interactions and hand-offs.
+- **Event-Driven Architecture**: Incorporating event sourcing and CQRS patterns to handle complex workflows and improve scalability.

 ---